Women in the Screen Industries

 2023 Scholarship Award – Women in the Screen Industries

-Recognising the importance of accessibility, diversity and inclusion within the screen industries, MetFilm School is pleased to announce the 2023 Voices That Matter Scholarship – Women in the Screen Industries, supported by MTV Staying Alive Foundation, (MTV SAF), an independent organisation housed by Viacom.
+MetFilm School is pleased to announce the 2023 Voices That Matter Scholarship – Women in the Screen Industries.

 A recent skills audit of the UK Film Industry by the Work Foundation for the BFI found that the industry is severely lacking in female talent.

 The scholarship only applies to MetFilm School degree courses, the BA and MA programmes in London, Berlin and Leeds.
-There are three scholarships available, in London, Leeds and Berlin.
-These do not currently include our ScreenSpace courses.
+There is one scholarship available, in London, Leeds or Berlin – find the list of available courses below.

 Full tuition fees of the accredited course are covered for the duration of the course.
 This does not include costs towards accommodation, expenses or additional mentoring and coaching.

-Applicants need to submit the Scholarship application form and the course application form at the same time.
-Those applying separately will not be considered for an interview.
+Applicants need to submit the Scholarship application form and the course application form at the same time, otherwise you won’t be considered for an interview.
 If you have applied previously to MetFilm School and already have an offer, you may still apply for this scholarship.

 Courses eligible for the ‘Women in the Screen Industries – Voices That Matter Scholarship’ include: